fpereiro/gotoB/readme.md

       var path = arguments [x ?
 1 : 0], value = arguments [x ?
 2 : 1];
 ```

 If we're not in production mode, we do not validate `path` to save execution time.
 Otherwise, we invoke `r.isPath` to validate that `path` is a valid recalc `path` (that is, either an integer, a string, or an array made of strings and integers).
-If we validate `path` and it turns to be invalid, we will notify the error through `B.error` and return `false`.
+If we validate `path` and it turns to be invalid, we will report the error through `B.error` and return `false`.

 ```javascript
       if (!
 B.prod && ! r.isPath (path)) return B.error (x || {}, 'B.set', 'Invalid path:', path);